|

 EU with the US.
 Population sizes of each Member State are weighted to

 reduce the distortion based on the sample sizes in each country.
+Methodology of the GPS-NAS 2003 survey The survey was conducted in January 2003 (interviews

 were carried out between 1st January and 31st January) in the 10 Newly